 Russians, Ukrainians and anti-Semitic Violence: 1881-1905

-As the governing authorities at the time, Russian czarist officials were most responsible for anti-Semitic violence.
+As the governing authorities at the time, Russian Czarist officials were most responsible for anti-Semitic violence.
 According to Kucherenko, state officials organized pogroms and did their utmost to blame the Jews for stirring up political trouble.
 Attackers would enter Jewish households, damage windows and property and try to force people out.
 Yet despite high levels of tolerance for, if not outright encouragement of, anti-Semitic violence emanating from the upper echelons of the Russian government, some Ukrainians too seem to have played a role in local riots.

-In 1905 pogroms broke out all over Ukraine, including in the largest cities, such as Kiev and Odessa.
+In 1905 pogroms broke out all over Ukraine, including in the largest cities, such as Kyiv and Odessa.
 According to the Jewish Virtual Library, more than 800 people were killed in the violence.
 “The most prominent participants,” notes one historical article, “were railway workers, small shopkeepers and craftsmen, and industrial workers.
 The peasants mainly joined in to loot property.”
-It wasn’t the first time that anti-Semitic violence had swept through the region; in 1881, for example, the local governor-general in Kiev turned a blind eye to severe anti-Semitic attacks.
+It wasn’t the first time that anti-Semitic violence had swept through the region; in 1881, for example, the local governor-general in Kyiv turned a blind eye to severe anti-Semitic attacks.
 As violence spread, local officials and police did nothing to restrain rioters.
 Elsewhere, the local Ukrainian population took out their frustrations upon Jews, and “attackers came from among the rabble of the towns, the peasants, and the workers in industrial enterprises and the railroads.”

 According to an entry in the International Encyclopedia of Social Sciences, Ukrainian pogroms continued until 1884.
 Anti-Semitic attacks of the era were perpetrated mainly by migratory and railroad workers.
 However, the local population “passively observed the plunder and violence and left the mobs unhindered, seeing these pogroms against an unloved minority as a suitable release for the pressures of unresolved social issues.”